Unless you’ve spent the last few years under a rock, chances are you have seen the amazing shots from that swing at the end of the world.

 In Spanish La Casa del Arbol is an epic tree swing which hangs from a tree house perched atop a cliff overlooking the lush green Ecuadorian hillside with views to the end of the world (and to one of South America’s most active volcanoes).

 The tree swing is one of the most famous tourist attractions in Ecuador.
+It also goes by a few other names include the infinity swing, the death swing, and the swing in the clouds.

 - It’s really high, located on a mountain 2,600 metres (8,530 feet) above sea level